MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 #### [:::image type="icon" source="images/controlpanel.svg"::: **Control Panel**](#tab/controlpanel)

-Checking BitLocker status with theControl Panel is a common method used by most users.
+Checking BitLocker status with the Control Panel is a common method used by most users.
 Once opened, the status for each volume is displayed next to the volume description and drive letter.
 Available status return values with applet include:

 | Status | Description |
 | - | - |